-While progress has been made, there is still work to be done.
-Despite generous social welfare programs, including the National Crusade Against Hunger, poverty continues to persist.
-Within the highly patriarchal social structure of indigenous communities, women have the least power and least access to productive resources.
-These structural causes of poverty are a challenge to overcome, but are not insurmountable.
+Within the patriarchal social structure of rural indigenous communities, women still have the least power and least access to productive resources.
+These structural causes of poverty are a challenge to overcome, but not insurmountable.

-In 2020, we began piloting a new approach focused on partnership and advocacy that will bring entire municipalities of indigenous, rural and historically marginalized communities across the country to self-reliance.
-Our work focuses on five states — Chiapas, Oaxaca, San Luis Potosí, Estado de México and Yucatán.
+Our approach in Mexico works to bring indigenous, rural and historically marginalized communities across the country to self-reliance.
+Our work focuses on five states — Chiapas, Oaxaca, Puebla, San Luis Potosí, Estado de México and Yucatán.

-Over the next 10 years, we plan to have impact across all 20 states.
-Within this strategy our emphasis continues to be on self-reliance at the community level, measured by indicators that fall into seven distinct categories: leadership and governance, government cooperation, sustainable development, mindset shift, food security, women’s empowerment and revenue.
+Self-reliance at the community level is measured by indicators that fall into seven distinct categories: leadership and governance, government cooperation, sustainable development, mindset shift, food security, women’s empowerment and revenue.

-Our programs combine work with elected leaders across all levels of government to recognize and support marginalized communities with community-level programming focused on empowering leaders, particularly women, to advocate for themselves and for the resources that they need— based on their own assessments and desires for their community.
+We facilitate the journey to self-reliance by working with elected leaders across all levels of government to recognize and support Indigenous communities.
+We elevate the voices of empowered leaders, especially women, to advocate for themselves and for the resources that they need—based on their own assessments and desires for their community.
 From our work to date, we have seen inspiring outcomes including: